LucianSpitzner/plasmetheus/docs/source/usage.rst

       boolean: if true, saves absorption for each column-slice (needed for phase-dependant plotting)

    saveCompleteAbs
-      boolean: if true, saves absorption for every radial column (:note:`Will cause a large result file size`)
+      boolean: if true, saves absorption for every radial column (Will cause a large result file size)